jtatfranklin/mapbox-storytelling-upgraded/README.md

     useCustomLayers: true, // for custom sources and layers added to the storymap in sources.js
     projection: 'equirectangular', // to change map projection
     bookmarks: true, // to add bookmarks to header and footer
+    chapterReturn: true, // to add a Return to Top link at the bottom of each footer
     title: 'Glaciers of Glacier National Park',
+    logo: 'images/Digital Democracy.png', // to add a logo to the header
     subtitle: 'Change in coverage from 1998 to 2015',
     byline: '',
     mobileview: '<div id="rotate-mobile"><em>For optimal viewing of this storytelling map on mobile, rotate your device to a horizontal orientation.</em><br><br><img src="images/device.png">', // to add custom messaging in the header for mobile devices